AICV-UofGuelph/GAN-NN/README.md

 ## Purpose

-First implemented GAN.
+First version of a General GAN.
 Trains on pre-generated path data and attempts to output a map with a newly generated path overlayed.

 <!-- input/output pictures -->